Las Posadas Food Review: Epcot Holidays Festival

-Next up at this year’s Epcot International Festival of the Holidays is the Las Posadas Holiday Kitchen, which is in World Showcase’s Mexico pavilion.
-In this review, we’ll share photos of every snack and dessert item on the menu, and offer our food reviews & tasting notes.
+The Las Posadas Holiday Kitchen is a food booth at the 2019 Epcot International Festival of the Holidays in World Showcase’s Mexico pavilion.
+In this Walt Disney World dining review, we’ll share photos of every snack and dessert item, menu info, and offer our reviews & tasting notes.

 The thing I like about Taco Bell is that there are no pretenses about the place.
 No one walks in thinking, “I’m going to explore the rich culinary traditions of Mexico.”
 And if for some reason they do, that’s totally on them.
 Taco Bell is a known quantity at this point.
 It’s a place you visit to further punish your body after a night of partying or when you’re in the mood for their test kitchen’s latest culinary abominations.
 It’s not good food, but it’s good fun.